Gunlayer/object-deep-copy/README.md

 # object-deep-clone

-This package allows to create a deep clone of your object
+This package allows to create a deep copy of your object

 ## Installation